siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 Historical perspective
 ------------------------

-The term "Silicon Compiler" generally defined as a piece of software that reads a high level specification and automatically translates it into a complete layout of an integrated circuit (IC).
-The term was coined in 1979 at the height of a VLSI revolution led by Carver Mead and Lynn Conway, who were on a mission to expand the realm of the possible by enabling community of engineers without a background in solid state device physics to design complex integrated circuits.
+The term "Silicon Compiler" dates back to the firest VLSI revoluation in the late 1970's.
+The term was initially defined as a software sytem that that reads a high level specification and translates it into a complete layout of an integrated circuit (IC).
 The initial idea behind early Silicon Compilers was one where chips would be specified as a series of parameterized building blocks and the silicon compiler would automatically stitch them together to create the final set of photmasks containing all the layers needed to create transistors and interconnect.
-In today’s terminology, we might call these types of compilers generators.

 The initial silicon compilers had a compelling vision, but were not fully automated and proved too limited for the rapidly evolving VLSI community.
-Instead, the methodology that won was absed on standardized high level hardware description language (Verilog/VHDL) is automatically translated/lowered to a physical layout using a series of automated transformations (synthesis --> placement --> cts--> routing- -> dfm-->etc) This “RTL to GDS” silicon compiler approach was rarely 100% automated, but it was good enough for the industry for over 30 years.
-Stil, significant issues remain:
+Instead, the methodology that won was based on standardized high level hardware description language (Verilog/VHDL) and a standad library based abstraction where the desgn is automatically translated/lowered to a physical layout using a series of automated transformations (synthesis --> placement --> cts--> routing- -> dfm-->etc) and a standard cell lib This “RTL to GDS” silicon compiler approach was rarely 100% automated, but it was good enough for the industry for over 30 years.
+Still, significant issues remain:

-* Silicon compilation technology is too expensive for most
+* Silicon compilation technology is too expensive ('not free as in beer')
 * Silicon compilation is not fully automated
 * Silicon compilation is not PDK agnostic
-* Silicon design abstractions have started leaking
+* Silicon design abstractions are now leakingn

-Moore's law as we know it is ending and the only way we can continue to advance the state of the art in performance, cost, and energy efficiency in the future is through design of many more specialized circuits.
-Unfortunately, this post-Moore era will never materialzie at the current chip design costs which range from
+Moore's law as we know it is ending and the only way we can continue to advance the state of the art in performance, cost, and energy efficiency in the future is through extreme circuit specialization.
+Unfortunately, this post-Moore era vison will never materialzie at the current chip design costs which range from
 $50-500M at advanced manufacturing nodes.

 .. image:: ../_images/cost.png

-Observing the positive impact that silicon has had on the world over the last 50 years it is a social imperative that we extend the current exponential trend for as long possible.
-The time for a 2nd VLSI revolution has arrived...
+Observing the positive impact that silicon and Moore's Law on the world over the last 50 years it is a social imperative that we extend the current exponential trend for as long possible.
+The time for a 2nd VLSI revolution has arrived!